co-cddo/ukgov-metadata-exchange-model/src/docs/about.md

 ## Governance

-### Metadata Implementation Working Group

-The Cross-Government Metadata Exchange Model has been discussed and agreed by the Cross-Government Metadata Implementation Working Group.
-The working group is coordinated by the [Central Digital and Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office), and consists of representatives from Government organisations.

-The goals of the Metadata Implementation Working Group are
+The Cross-Government Metadata Exchange Model has been developed and agreed by the [Cross-Government Metadata Implementation Working Group](miwg.md).
+The working group is coordinated by the [Central Digital and Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office), and consists of data professionals in Government Digital and Data functions from across central and local government, devolved administrations, and the wider public sector.
+The outputs of the working group are reported through the Data Quality Hub and Data Standards Authority Peer Review Group as well as the Data Standards Authority Steering Board.
-- To guide the implementation of the Cross-Government Metadata Approach and adoption of the underlying metadata standards via the Metadata Requirements Specification (MRS),
-- To ensure that core/essential metadata is described consistently and available to potential users of data assets within the Government Data Catalogue,
-- To collaborate in developing guidance and share lessons from implementing data catalogues in conformance with Metadata Management best practice.